 After Wilcox Boulevard, it went between Dodson Avenue and Willow Street.
 Sections of the old route are clearly visible, and it is often used as a pathway.

 It crossed Portland Street near Willow and went on past Cooley, Laura and Wilson streets.

 Then it curved back east toward the corner of Dodson Avenue and Monroe Street.
 Here you can clearly see where the East Chattanooga line curved toward the Buster Brown factory.
 It crossed Camden and Ocoee, then reached Wheeler Street at the corner of Gilbert.
 A well-preserved section of the line can be seen in this section.

 It ran just in front of the former Buster Brown plant.
-Just on the other side of the former plant (that is now in use by Memorial Hospital), this section of the Belt Line approached a crossing with the East Tennessee line that came down from the Missionary Ridge tunnel.
+On the other side of the former plant (that is now in use by Memorial Hospital) the Belt Line approached a crossing with the East Tennessee line that came down from the Missionary Ridge tunnel.

 Both lines were initially at grade.
 Later, a high crossing was built across the Belt Line.
 The high concrete walls are still in place, though the East Tennessee line went out of service after a bypass was built around the north end of Missionary Ridge.

 The nearby Tennessee Valley Railroad Museum still uses the at-grade route of the East Tennessee line - making a crossing of the old Belt Line route near the former Bragg Street that is now called Infantry Street.